June 9, 2025

 • Mileage on a personal vehicle for non-business activities

-• Personal cellphone or residential landline
+• Personal cell phone or residential landline

-What if you use the same vehicle for both your business and personal use?
+What if you use the same vehicle for both business and personal use?
 Only the mileage associated with your business can be deducted from your business income, so it’s important to keep a detailed mileage log of your vehicle use.
 This is also true for other shared resources, such as a mobile data plan that serves double duty between your business and personal life.

 Commuting costs

-Any costs associated with your daily commute to and from work are non-deductible, whether you drive or take public transportation.
-After all, the average taxpayer isn’t allowed to write off such expenses, so why would a business owner?
-Some examples of non-deductible commuting expenses include:
+Any costs associated with your daily commute to and from work are non-tax-deductible, whether you drive or take public transportation.

 • Mileage to and from work